 Flying Money Into The UK (Legally!)

-go site One only has to read a newspaper or watch the TV news to know that large sectors of the media – and inevitably therefore the public – believe business jet aviation to be an unnecessary luxury.
+One only has to read a newspaper or watch the TV news to know that large sectors of the media – and inevitably therefore the public – believe business jet aviation to be an unnecessary luxury.
 Perception, of course, is one thing.
 The reality, as those of us who work in aviation know, can be very different.

 Putting aside the indisputable benefits of business jets to individuals and companies, executive aviation is a significant force in a national or regional economy.
 One of the best examples of this point is the vital role business jets play in the world of corporate hospitality.